VISHWARAJ-G/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ![image](https://user-images.githubusercontent.com/36288975/167908180-5fc9d589-1cb5-41f5-b2c8-927e04f5f387.png)

-By using three variable K-Map, we can get the simplified expression for next state, Qt+1t+1.
-The three variable K-Map for next state, Qt+1t+1 is shown in the following figure.
+By using three variable K-Map, we can get the simplified expression for next state, Qt+1.
+The three variable K-Map for next state, Qt+1 is shown in the following figure.

 ![image](https://user-images.githubusercontent.com/36288975/167908214-25b30a54-db20-4bcb-9385-5f93a1982a09.png)

 The maximum possible groupings of adjacent ones are already shown in the figure.
-Therefore, the simplified expression for next state Qt+1t+1 is
+Therefore, the simplified expression for next state Qt+1 is
 Q(t+1)=S+R′Q(t)Q(t+1)=S+R′Q(t)

 ### D Flip-Flop
 D flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, D latch operates with enable signal.
 That means, the output of D flip-flop is insensitive to the changes in the input, D except for active transition of the clock signal.
 The circuit diagram of D flip-flop is shown in the following figure.

-This circuit has single input D and two outputs Qtt & Qtt’.
+This circuit has single input D and two outputs Qt & Qt’.
 The operation of D flip-flop is similar to D Latch.
 But, this flip-flop affects the outputs only when positive transition of the clock signal is applied instead of active enable.
 The following table shows the state table of D flip-flop.
 ![Screenshot (97)](https://github.com/VISHWARAJ-G/Experiment--05-Implementation-of-flipflops-using-verilog/assets/140417431/3d974675-f39a-4c89-939b-5613a25ddb2d)